Rejean-McCormick/Orgo/README.md

 It:

-- Ingests signals from email, APIs, UIs and offline imports.
+- ingests signals from email, APIs, UIs and offline imports;
-- Normalizes everything into a strict Case / Task schema.
+- normalizes everything into a strict Case / Task schema;
-- Routes work using a standardized label + role system.
+- routes work using a standardized label + role system;
-- Tracks escalation, visibility and review cycles across organizations.
+- tracks escalation, visibility and review cycles across organizations;
-- Feeds an Insights layer (star schema + ETL) for analytics and cyclic reviews.
+- feeds an Insights layer (star schema + ETL) for analytics and cyclic reviews.

 Instead of every department reinventing its own ticketing spreadsheet or inbox rules, Orgo provides one schema-driven engine that multiple domains can plug into.